emregrkan/rest-hibernate/README.md

 - ### Employee:
   > Employee is an entity that has a team, an intern and projects
     - **Endpoints**:
-        - <mark>/employee/</mark> -- get all the employee resources
+        - <mark>/employee/</mark> -- get all employees, create or delete the employee
-        - <mark>/employee/:id</mark> -- finds a specific employees resources fetched eagerly
+        - <mark>/employee/:id</mark> -- find a specific employee, update it or delete it
+        - <mark>/employee/:employeeId/project/:projectId</mark> -- adds a project with given id to the employee
     - **Attributes**:
         - <mark>id</mark> long -- The id of this employee.
         - <mark>firstName</mark> string -- The first name of this employee.